black and white bed linen

 • Adelaide, despite its extraordinary natural assets and cultural heritage, is swimming against the current in key areas: prioritising large commercial builds over civic space, neglecting climate resilience in the city core, and undervaluing consultation.

-Adelaide has a beautiful grid, generous Park Lands, and
+• Adelaide has a beautiful grid, generous Park Lands, and human scale.

 Why is Adelaide swimming against the tide?